szyar/tracker/README.md

   - [ ] Show the members of that project
 - [ ] Issue posting function
   - [ ] Issue summary, type, priority, assigned person, status, due date required
+  - [ ] Bug, Error, Fatal Error, Feature request and other can be specified for type
+  - [ ] Low, Medium, High, Urgent can be set for priority
+  - [ ] Developers can be assigned for assigned person
+  - [ ] If the issue submitted person can't decide who to assign, project leader should be assigned.
+  - [ ] Assigned, Doing, Done can be set for status
+- [ ] Issue sorting function
+  - [ ] Issues can be sorted by type, priority, status and due date
 - [ ] Issue editing function (mainly for status)
 - [ ] Issue closing function (if the issue is fixed)
   - [ ] Issue closing function can only be performed by issue submitted person